Arcia125/pather/README.md

 ## Installation

-To use Pather in your project, install it via npm:
+To integrate Pather into your project, install it via npm:

 ```bash
 npm install @arcia125/pather